-Following the Merger, 8,625,000 publicly-traded warrants and 4,450,000 private placement warrants issued to Spitfire Sponsor, LLC (the "Sponsor"), all of which were issued in connection with JAWS Spitfire's initial public offering (the "IPO"), are exercisable for one share of our common stock at an exercise price of \$11.50 per share.
+Following the Merger, 8,625,000 publicly-traded warrants and 4,450,000 private placement warrantsissued to Spitfire Sponsor, LLC (the "Sponsor"), all of which were issued in connection with JAWS Spitfire's initial public offering (the "IPO"), are exercisable for one share of our common stock at an exercise price of \$11.50 per share.
 During the year ended December 31, 2021, there were no public warrants or private placement warrants exercised.
 The public warrants are publicly traded and are exercisable for cash, unless certain conditions occur, such as redemption by us under certain circumstances, at which time the public warrants may be exercised on a cashless basis.
 The private placement warrants are non-redeemable for cash so long as they are held by the initial purchasers or their permitted transferees.
-If the private placement warrants are redeemable by us and exercisable by such holders on the same basis as the public warrants.
+If the private placement warrants are held by someone other than the initial purchasers or their permitted transferees, the private placement warrants are redeemable by us and exercisable by such holders on the same basis as the public warrants.